sjml/dotfiles/README.md

     prepended with a `.`
   * Symlink files in `osx-launchagents` to ~/Library/LaunchAgents
   * Install [homebrew](http://brew.sh) with analytics turned off
-  * Attempt to change the default shell to zsh
+  * Attempt to change the default shell to fish
   * Install all the packages and GUI apps listed in the `install_lists/Brewfile`
   * Install Inconsolata and Hack fonts
   * Attempt to install Mac App Store stuff from the mas section of the Brewfile